 With the exception of very rare cases of vaccine-associated neurotropic and viscerotropic disease (see below), the 17D vaccine is generally considered to be safe.
 However, some vaccine recipients develop mild systemic reactions, including myalgia and headache.
 Contraindications include true allergy to egg protein, immunodeficiency (congenital or acquired) and symptomatic HIV infection (Chapter 9).
 There is a theoretical risk of harm to the fetus if the vaccine is given during pregnancy and vaccination of nursing mothers should be avoided because of the risk for the transmission of 17D virus to and encephalitis in the breast-fed infant.These risks must be weighed against the risk to the mother of remaining unvaccinated and travelling to an area where exposure to YFV may occur.
 In general, unvaccinated pregnant or nursing women should be advised not to travel to such areas.

-Vaccine-associated viscerotropic disease is a recently described adverse event that on very rare occasions has occurred after the first immunization with the yellow fever 17D vaccine.
+Viscerotropic disease: Vaccine-associated viscerotropic disease is a recently described adverse event that on very rare occasions has occurred after the first immunization with the yellow fever 17D vaccine.
 Onset is within 10 days of vaccination and the pathological process is characterized by severe multi-organ failure and an overall case–fatality rate in excess of 60%.
 Known risk factors include a history of thymus disease (e.g. thymoma or thymectomy) and age ≥ 60 years.
-In the United Sates, the risk for people aged ≥ 70 years of contracting viscerotropic disease after receiving vaccination against yellow fever is estimated to be 2.4 cases/100 000 vaccine doses.
+In the USA the risk of contracting viscerotropic disease after YF vaccination of persons more than 70 years of age is estimated to be 2.4 cases/100 000 vaccine doses.

-Increased incidence of vaccine-associated neurotropic disease (e.g. meningoencephalitis, acute disseminated encephalomyelitis and Guillain–Barré syndrome) has been reported in infants under 6 months of age and in vaccine recipients aged ≥60 years .
+Neurotropic disease: Increased incidence of vaccine-associated neurotropic disease (e.g. meningoencephalitis, acute disseminated encephalomyelitis and Guillain–Barré syndrome) has been reported in infants under 6 months of age and in vaccine recipients aged 60 years and older.
 The reported rate of vaccine-associated neurotropic disease in travellers from the United States and Europe ranges between 0.13 and 0.8 per 100 000 doses.

 Type of vaccine: Live, attenuated